 All life insurance rates are regulated by law in every state of the US.
 If there is one concept you need to understand, insurance brokers and agents cannot discount rates.
 Your state’s Department of Insurance regulates life insurance prices if an agent shows you rates from Prudential or American General, for example.

 Every other insurance agent in the nation will show these same rates with no exceptions.
 Even purchasing directly from the company will result in the same rates.
 So if you find an agent or broker you like, stick with him; otherwise, you will be wasting your valuable time and getting confused.
-Many people go from website to website looking at life insurance quote engines and look at the same rates every time.
+Many people go from website to website, looking at life insurance quote engines and looking at the same rates every time.

 I hope this information will make you a more intelligent consumer in your quest to buy the best life insurance policy.
 A good agent can make the whole process easy, and we have been helping people find the best life insurance products for over 30 years.
-We will be happy to answer any of your questions about life insurance and how to apply for the best life insurance policy for your needs and budget seven days a week.
+We will be happy to answer any of your questions about life insurance and how to apply the best life insurance policy for your needs and budget seven days a week.

 All the best,